 well as working as a counsellor and clinical supervisor in private practice,

-Sue provides clinical supervision for therapists in a CAMHS service and is a tutor in counselling skills, teaching the person-centred approach at an FE college.
-Previously Sue has worked as an affiliated counsellor to the Psychology department of a Young Offender Institute, as a senior practitioner for a national children’s charity counselling vulnerable teenagers and in school counselling roles including Connexions and as part of a counselling team at a prestigious independent school offering support to pupils and staff.
+Sue provides clinical supervision for therapists in a CAMHS service and has worked as a tutor in counselling skills, teaching the person-centred approach at an FE college.
+Previously Sue has worked as an affiliated counsellor to the Psychology department of a Young Offender Institute, as a senior practitioner for a national children’s charity counselling vulnerable teenagers at risk of exploitation and in school counselling roles including Connexions and as part of a counselling team at a prestigious independent school offering support to pupils and staff.

-In private practice, Sue works with adults and young people over the age of 12 to offer support with everyday issues such as anxiety and low mood as well as major life experiences such as loss and relationship breakdown.
+In private practice, Sue works with adults and young people from the age of 14 to offer support with everyday issues such as anxiety and low mood as well as major life experiences such as loss and relationship breakdown.
 Sue has particular experience in working with 'teenage issues' and with psychological trauma and dissociation including working with abuse survivors.
+Sue is a member of the Childhood Trauma Recovery Network UK, a network of trauma-informed individuals whose purpose is to support people by offering help to recover from childhood trauma, and to ensure that professionals are trauma-informed.

 Sue uses the person-centred listening skills of her originally training in combination with tools and approaches that meet the needs of individual clients.
 This can includes CBT, solution-focused approaches, attachment- based approaches, mindfulness and a trauma informed approach to working with complex abuse and dissociation.